dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/environment-variable-configs.md

 sidebar: "Environment variable configs"
 ---

 Environment variables contain a `DBT_` prefix.
-Reference the [table of all flags](/reference/global-configs/about-global-configs#available-flags) to see which environment variables are available for setting.
+For a list of all dbt environment variables you can set, refer to [Available flags](/reference/global-configs/about-global-configs#available-flags).

 <File name='Env var'>